Monadical Principles Handbook

 **Your happiness is ultimately your responsibility.**

 If you are unhappy for whatever reason, remember that ultimately you are the one in control of your emotions.
 It is good to inform someone that something they are doing is upsetting, but it is not ok to make your feelings their responsibility.
-For example, don't say "I'm upset because of that thing you said," instead say "I think it would sound nicer if you said that thing differently".
-The difference is that *I'm upset* is not something they can control, but *sounds nicer* is.
+For example, don't say "I'm upset because of that thing you said," instead say "I think the thing you said was inconsiderate for xyz reason".
+The difference is that *I'm upset* is not something they can control, but *inconsiderate* is.

 But, regardless of other peoples' behavior, your reaction is up to you.
-If someone does something that is irritating, you can choose to let it affect your mood, and your work, or you can choose to address it calmly, or you can choose to ignore it.
+If someone does something that is irritating, you can choose to let it affect your mood, and your work, or you can choose to address it calmly, ignore it, or escalate and inform one of the founders.
 It's important to consciously separate the things that are in your control from the things that aren't, and take personal responsibility for the former.

 **Escalate the medium, not the tone.**